ObengKojo23/Ghana-Election-2024-Database-Project/README.md

 **`CREATE TABLE Regions`:**
 - This line creates a table named `Regions`.
-- The table will hold information related to Ghana's regions, such as unique identifiers and names.
+- The table will hold information related to Ghana's regions, such as unique identifier and region names.

 **`region_id INT PRIMARY KEY IDENTITY(1,1)`:**
 - `region_id`: This column will serve as the unique identifier for each region.